conor-99/HackTrinity19Writeups/README.md

 I found this: `flag.png`!

-I used the forensice tool Foremost to extract all png files from the disk image: `foremost -t png -i disk.img`
+I used the forensics tool Foremost to extract all `.png` files from the disk image: `foremost -t png -i disk.img`

 In the output folder was the image containing our flag: